anustubh/PS239T_Spring2020/16-big-data/01_big-data.md

 > Sidenote: You may also hear the term multi-thread processing.
 For our purposes, the distinction between parallel processing and multi-thread processing isn't critical.

+For information about parallel computing in R, see this [cheatsheet](https://github.com/rstudio/cheatsheets/blob/master/parallel_computation.pdf).

 ## 2. Hardware